What is the “Reading the will”?

-It is a common belief that the “reading of the will” is a normal thing and that it happens every time a person dies.
-While the reading of the will in film is dramatic – often being the beginning of a story or a plot twist used to create strife between family members – in reality, it is a myth.
+It is a common belief that the “reading of the will” is a regular thing and that it happens every time a person dies.
+While the reading of the will in a film is dramatic – often being the beginning of a story or a plot twist used to create strife between family members – in reality, it is a myth.
 It rarely – if ever – actually happens.

 So, what really happens?

-If you cannot find the will, you may have search through the person’s personal papers.
+If you cannot find the will, you may have search through the person’s papers.
 You may also have to contact local law firms or the county bar association.
-Many county bar associations will then send emails to all the attorneys that are members asking that they check their files for your loved ones last will and testament.
+Many county bar associations will then send emails to all the attorneys that are members asking that they check their files for your loved one’s last will and testament.
 (We receive a few of these requests a year.)

 If a will still cannot be found, then it is assumed that the person never made a will.
 This is known as intestacy.
 The intestate statutes will then determine who will receive what from the person’s assets.